ashleychontos/pySYD/docs/cli.rst

 Command Line Interface
 ************************

-In order to maximize the performance of the software, we have included many optional commands to help identify the best possible asteroseismic parameters in even the lowest SNR cases.
+In order to maximize on the performance of the software, we have included many optional commands to help identify the best possible asteroseismic properties in even the lowest SNR cases.
 Examples of these optional features are shown in advanced usage (ref).

 .. _parentparse: